-On this point, she has a word of advice for studios considering adopting the toolset for themselves: “Nuke Studio is a software that is very intuitive and easy to adapt when you first open it - my advice would be that it is absolutely worth to allow your artists time to create presets, go through all the options and really learn the software - it will speed up your output so much.”
+On this point, she has a word of advice for studios considering adopting the toolset for themselves, saying: “Nuke Studio is a software that is very intuitive and easy to adapt when you first open it — my advice would be that it is absolutely worth allowing your artists time to create presets, go through all the options and really learn the software — it will speed up your output so much.”

 Want to give your team the benefit of using Nuke Studio?
 Get a 30-day trial here.